Veriqloud/ubqc_squidasm/README.md

 [6] "Parsimonious and robust realizations of unitary maps in the one-way model",  V. Danos, E. Kashefi, P. Panangaden

+"We acknowledge the support of the European Union’s Horizon 2020 research and innovation program through the FET project PHOQUSING (“PHOtonic Quantum SamplING machine” – Grant Agreement No. 899544)"

 ## 10. Author
 Younes Naceur